letstatt/stress/README.md

 Stress-testing is over.
 Solution is broken
 Check my_solution_14-02-47.txt
 ```
-In addition to test input, it also stores how long your
+In addition to test input, it also stores the verdict received,
-solution has been working, how many memory it used
+how long your solution has been working, how many memory it has
-and tries to predict the reason of `Runtime error`.
+used and tries to predict the reason of `Runtime error`.

 There is an example of log file:
 ```